vmagelo/msdocs-django-three-azure-services/README.md

 ## Deployment

+Create all Azure resources in the same group.

+1. Set up App Service.
-1. Do managed identity work following [Auth from Azure-hosted apps](https://review.docs.microsoft.com/en-us/azure/developer/python/sdk/authentication-azure-hosted-apps):
+    * Set managed identity following [Auth from Azure-hosted apps](https://review.docs.microsoft.com/en-us/azure/developer/python/sdk/authentication-azure-hosted-apps)
-    * app service, set managed identity as system-assigned
+    * Set managed identity as system-assigned
-    * assign role as "Storage Blob Data Contributor", so app service can connect to storage
+    * Assign role as "Storage Blob Data Contributor", so app service can connect to storage

 1. Set up PostgreSQL
-    * add firewall rule so local machine can connect (necessary if you are creating table in VS Code, otherwise optional)
+    * Add firewall rule so local machine can connect (necessary if you are creating table in VS Code, otherwise optional)
     * "Allow public access from any Azure service" as we did in previous tutorial. **Can we use managed identity?** See [Tip 8](#tip-8---postgresql).

+1. Set up Azure Storage.
+    * Create container "photos".
+    * Set container to "public read".
+This doesn't mean public write.
+The web app can write because of the assigned role.

 1. Deploy the app with one of the methods: VS Code, local git, ZIP.
     * set app service configuration variables for: DBNAME, DBHOST, DBUSER, DBPASS, STORAGE_ACCOUNT_NAME, STORAGE_CONTAINER_NAME